danielhejnar/articles/Capturing near-Earth asteroids.md

 \end{align*}\ ~(4)
 $$

-which is correct, ignoring factors of order 2 or higher in the eccentricities of the initial and final orbit.
+This is correct, ignoring factors of order two or higher in the initial and final orbit eccentricities.
 For coplanar orbits, $\Delta i=0$, and this reduces to

 $$
 \begin{align*}